Nonprofit Appeal Letters: 11 Easy Steps + Template

 What does that look like in practice?

-• An email that tells the story of how one single mother, borderline homeless and struggling to make ends meet, was able to find food and shelter with your organization.
+• It could be an email telling the story of how one single mother, borderline homeless and struggling to make ends meet, could find food and shelter with your organization.

-• A Facebook ad that shows a hungry child and says that you can give her family a holiday meal this year.
+• It could be a Facebook ad showing a hungry child saying you can give her family a holiday meal this year.

-• A website page that shows 100,000 meals were served to families on Thanksgiving.
+• It could be a website page showing 100,000 meals were served to families on Thanksgiving.

-While that last example is a large statistic, in reality you should use numbers sparingly.
+While that last example is a large statistic, you should use numbers sparingly.
 Instead, focus on personal, individual stories that appeal to the heart.
-Research shows that emotionally-driven messaging is far more effective than facts and figures.
+Research shows emotionally driven messaging is far more motivating and effective than facts and figures.

 Step 2: Create a sense of urgency